Part I - Can it run OpenOffice?

 alternatives and found that Nextcloud

 provided a CalDav/CardDav server.
-One few docker-compose
+A few docker-compose

 commands

-later and I had it nicely running.
+later and I had it nicely running on my home server.

 Something didn’t sit right with the idea, though.
 Nextcloud does a lot of things that can substitute Google services, but would I even use them?
 All I cared about was my contact list.
-I already have an email provider with its own calendar server, I don’t use Google Docs and most of my “work documents” are git repositories, which by its very nature are easy to synchronize between computers.
+I already have an email provider with its own calendar server, I don’t use Google Docs and most of my “work documents” are git repositories - which by its very nature are easy to synchronize between computers.
 Sure, I’ve also later found radicale, which seems to be focused only on being Cal/CardDav server, but did I really need a whole web application just to keep some files in sync between my different devices?

 Part III - Stream me not.

-How does a stream-service-denier listens to music in 2021?
 This is what I would do for my music collection of ~10000 songs and ~175GB of high-quality mp3 and FLAC files in different ways:

 -